Most Expensive Universities in the UK (Updated 2024)

 Most Expensive UK Universities for Business

-The University of Oxford has the most expensive Business course in the UK (among the top 10 universities), at £31,230 per annum for international students.
-One of the most prestigious universities in the UK, a minimum of A*AA is required for entry into most programmes at Oxford.
+The University of Oxford has the most expensive Business course in the UK (among the top 10 universities), at £38,550 per annum for international students.
+For one of the most prestigious universities in the UK, a minimum of A*AA is required for entry into most programmes at Oxford.

 Most Expensive UK Universities for Law